 For filing under a reward law, the deadlines are also complicated.
 All of the rewards laws emphasize being “first to file”: whoever files first is the only person with a right to the compensation claim.
 What this means in practice is that it’s not just the deadline under statute of limitations that matters, but also filing quickly so as not to lose the “first to file” position.

 Due to the range of deadlines across laws, it’s critical that whistleblowers act early to identify the best legal protections for their case.
-Below, there’s a summary of the statute of limitations for retaliation cases, along with links to the “first to file” guidelines for key rewards laws like the False Claims Act and the SEC whistleblower program rules.
+Below, there’s a summary of the statute of limitations for retaliation cases, along with links to the “first to file” guidelines for key rewards laws like the False Claims Act and the Dodd Frank Act.

 Whistleblower laws are complex, and it is recommended that whistleblowers consult with a qualified attorney before acting on any information about potential wrongdoing.
-Through its Legal Assistance Program, the National Whistleblower Center helps connect would-be whistleblowers to attorneys specializing in whistleblower law.
+The National Whistleblower Center helps connect would-be whistleblowers to attorneys specializing in whistleblower law.
+If you need help or want to contact an attorney, please fill out a confidential intake form.
+To learn more about how NWC assists whistleblowers, please visit our Find an Attorney page.